josh-works/josh-works.github.io/_posts/2022-03-10-rails-in-golden/2022-03-10-rails-in-golden.md

 Some more context [here]({{ site.baseurl }}{% link _pages/about.md %}#trains--streetcars-1920-era)

+## Some of the second-order effects of a streetcar network

+With streetcars starting to fill the city, Golden could relax their minimum housing consumption standards while also expecting a decrease in inter-city vehicle miles travelled, AND while seeing an _increase_ in inter-city trips.

+I'll make that a graph at some point.

+Read [How Seattle Killed Micro-Housing](https://www.sightline.org/2016/09/06/how-seattle-killed-micro-housing/), and imagine how well streetcars in Golden would pair with micro housing.

+It's impossible to say that housing would remain unaffordable.
+It would let the children of long-time Golden residents live in Golden, etc.

 ## Step 0

 First, emotionally, I think it helps to recognize that Denver (and Golden) used to have TONS of streetcar and rail travel.
 For example: